 Similarly, an older Yorkie who is minimally active will need less food for her weight than a younger adult.

-Since different dog foods have varying caloric value, it's always best to check the nutritional facts on the the packaging for a recommended serving size by weight.
+Since different dog foods have varying caloric values, it's always best to check the nutritional facts on the packaging for a recommended serving size by weight.